 - Take a large pot and add the 4 cups vegetable broth, tamari, and water to it.
 Bring to boil.
 Now place the patties carefully into the boiling soup.
 Cover the pot and return to a boil.
 Set the lid slightly askew to vent out the steam.
 Reduce flame to low and continue simmering till patties turn firm.
 Remember to turn the patties occasionally.
 It might take an hour for the patties to get firm.

 - Now remove from heat and uncover the pot.
 Allow the patties to cool inside the broth (around 15 minutes).
 Remove from broth and serve as required.

 2. Vegan Popcorn Chicken

-- 2 cups dried soy chunks (TVP chunks work too)
+- 2 cups dried soy chunks or any TVP chunks

 - 3 cups vegetable broth